ShaunCurtis/Blazr.VSA/Documents/DomainDataObjects.md

 #### InvoiceId

 This is still based on a `Guid` but it represents a real world thing: an invoice identifier.
-You can't accidentally assign a `Guid` to an `InvoiceId`, or search for an invoive with a customer Id.
+You can't accidentally assign a `Guid` to an `InvoiceId`, or search for an invoice with a customer Id.
 You'll also notice custom methods for creating new Ids, checking for default values and string output.

+The id can be in one of three states:

+1. Default: `InvoiceId.Default` which is a guid of all zeros.
+1. New: `InvoiceId.Create` which generates a new v7 guid.
+1. Existing: An existing guid value, almost certainly pulled from a data pipeline.

 ```csharp
 public readonly record struct InvoiceId(Guid Value) : IEntityId